 Why Choose Asphalt?

-Roads are intended for the safe and efficient transport of people and goods.
-Asphalt is the proven choice for roads.
-Ninety-four percent of all paved surfaces in the United States are paved with asphalt.
+Did you know that ninety-four percent of all paved surfaces in the United States are paved with asphalt?
 Why is asphalt the number one choice by engineers worldwide?

 Believe it or not, asphalt wins when it comes to environmental considerations.
 Asphalt pavements have a very low carbon footprint, and they allow the conservation of precious natural resources through recycling.
 Asphalt pavement is the nation’s number one recycled material.